Claims Adjuster

 Do you ever personally feel bad for the people whose claims you have to deny, even though it's your job?

-Asked by pam.stafford.gmail about 11 years ago
+Asked by pam.stafford.gmail over 11 years ago

 I would say 75% of the time, yes, because I think a lot of people just don't understand the basics of insurance: what and how much coverage you should have and how the claims process works.
 I myself didn't know jack about insurance before I started working in the industry.
 The ones I feel worst about are claims involving a delivery driver.
 A lot of people don't realize this, but if you work as a delivery driver (pizza, newspapers or magazines, whatever!) and you get in an accident, most of the time you will not have coverage for that loss.
 It's an exclusion that's written into a lot of personal lines auto policies.
 And we're talking a denial on both damage to your car and damage to the other person's car, if you're at fault.